nielsenjared/nielsenjared.github.io/content/blog/data-structure-hash-table-chained-hashing/index.md

 ![](./jarednielsen-data-structure-hash-table.png)

 At some point in your career (today?!) you will want to learn data structures.
 It's not _just_ to ace the technical interview and land your dream job.
 Learning data structures will help you understand how software works and improve your problem-solving skills.
-In this tutorial, you will learn how to implement separate chaining to handle collisions in a hash table data structure with JavaScript.
+In this tutorial, you will learn how to implement separate chaining, or chained hashing, to handle collisions in a hash table data structure with JavaScript.

 If you're new to data structures, you may want to start with [Data Structures in JavaScript: Array](https://jarednielsen.com/data-structure-array-javascript/)